You are hereResearch

 - Methods of knowledge translation and knowledge exchange

-- Craig Mitton, Senior Scientist
+- Craig Mitton, Interim Co-Director

 Dr. Mitton’s research is focused on the application of health economics to impact health policy and to inform clinical practice.
 He has worked extensively with health authorities in numerous countries on the development and implementation of priority setting and resource allocation processes.
 Specific areas of interest include the use of evidence to support health care decision making, public involvement in priority setting, and mechanisms for knowledge transfer.
 He is the lead author on a book titled “The Priority Setting Toolkit: a guide to the use of economics in health care priority setting” and is the lead or co-author on more than 130 peer reviewed journal articles.
 In addition, he has delivered over 150 presentations across many different countries and regularly runs workshops and short courses on health economics and health care priority setting.
 In 2015, he was awarded a Killam Teaching Prize from the University of British Columbia.
 Dr. Mitton is a Professor in the School of Population and Public Health and Senior Scientist at the Centre for Clinical Epidemiology and Evaluation.